jetaggart/stream-android-bubble-chat/README.md

 }
 ```

 This is simple since our default spacing is in our layout resource.
-We simple shrink the height if we're not the top message.
+We simply shrink the height if we're not the top message.
 Now you'll see nice spacing and appropriate tails with usernames in our group chats:

 ![](images/chat-usernames.png)